-Current opening’s at NARA.
+Current openings at NARA

-Youth Addictions Counselor
+Gambling Addictions Treatment Counselor

 NARA Job Application

 Download job application here (Note – a PDF file, “right click” to save on your computer)

-Within scope of Indian Preference, all candidates receive equal consideration.
+EOE: Within scope of Indian Preference, all candidates receive equal consideration.
 Preference in hiring is given to qualified Native Americans in accordance w/the Indian Preference Act (Title 25, US Code, Section 472 &473).